 It would be remiss not to mention the line’s product design, which—much like Target’s aforementioned private labels—is more akin to a trendy D2C brand than the often plain (and, let’s face it, cheap-looking) private label brands of yore.

-Using playful chunky sans serifs, an inviting but subtle color scheme, and illustrations reminiscent of successful Gen MZ-focused brands like Olipop, Bettergoods conveys a sense of premiumness despite its low prices.
+Using playful chunky sans serifs, an inviting but subtle colour scheme, and illustrations reminiscent of successful Gen MZ-focused brands like Olipop, Bettergoods conveys a sense of premiumness despite its low prices.
 This can help accustom consumers to making private label products part of their regular shop since they look similar to some of their preferred branded goods as opposed to a lower-quality alternative.

 Although the majority of the products in the Bettergoods line are priced under $5 (with the most expensive reaching $15), the elevated yet approachable branding changes the experience of shopping a private label to something that feels premium and exciting.